detect online job scams

 The rapid growth in companies adopting remote jobs due to pandemics has also created a new avenue for online job scams to thrive.
 Gone are the days when you had to travel to a company’s office before you could get an interview.
 Technology has made it easy for employers and employees too, but also for the perpetrators of online job scams.

-If you are a freelancer on UpWork/Fiverr or you are a job seeker on LinkedIn or any job searching websites; there is no other time to gain knowledge on how these online job scams work than now.
+If you are a freelancer on UpWork/Fiverr or you are a job seeker on LinkedIn or any job-searching websites, there is no other time to gain knowledge on how these online job scammers operate than now.

 It is always common for people to look at those that have fallen victim to online scams with contempt.
 And as those whom their greed has caught up with.
 But the fact remains that online scammers today targets your needs and interest more than they target your greed.

 We are no longer in that era where every online scam is detected through the bogus offers they make.
-More like through their promise of a salary more than what you are worth.
+More like through their promise of a high salary.
 Or through them sending an email that does not look well-constructed or is full of errors.

 Therefore, before you conclude that online scams only work on the greedy ones, it is time you start reconsidering that assumption and start embracing cybersecurity knowledge.